Asif Ahmed Neloy

 project page / UMSpace

 A novel architecture of generative autoencoder by combining the frameworks of β-VAE, conditional variational autoencoder (CVAE), and the principle of total correlation (TC).
-We show that our architecture improves the disentanglement of latent features, optimizes TC loss more efficiently, and improves the ability to detect anomalies in an unsupervised manner with respect to high-dimensional instances, such as in imaging datasets
+This architecture improves the disentanglement of latent features and optimizes TC loss more efficiently, enhancing the detection of anomalies in high-dimensional instances, such as imaging datasets.

 Feature Extraction and Prediction of Combined Text and Survey Data using Two-Staged Modeling